juicedata/juicefs-csi-driver/README.md

 #### Using Helm To Deploy

-1. Prepare a `values.yaml` file with access information about metadata engine (e.g. Redis) and object storage.
-If already formatted a volume, only `name` and `metaurl` is required.
-You can specify CPU/memory limits and requests of mount pod for pods using this driver.
+1. Prepare a YAML file

+Create a configuration file, for example: `values.yaml`, copy and complete the following configuration information.
+Among them, the `backend` part is the information related to the JuiceFS file system, you can refer to [JuiceFS Quick Start Guide](https://github.com/juicedata/juicefs/blob/main/docs/zh_cn/quick_start_guide.md) for more information.
+If you are using a JuiceFS volume that has been created, you only need to fill in the two items `name` and `metaurl`.
+The `mountPod` part can specify CPU/memory limits and requests of mount pod for pods using this driver.
+Unneeded items should be deleted, or its value should be left blank.

 ```yaml
 storageClasses: